TanmayNelge/FinAudit-AI/README.md

 ```

 The frontend runs on `http://localhost:5173` and the backend on
 `http://localhost:5000` by default.
-Visit the frontend URL, register an
+Visit the frontend URL — you'll land on the
-account, and start uploading PDFs.
+product homepage, where you can register and start uploading PDFs.

+Run `npm run lint` (frontend) before pushing to catch ESLint issues.

 ## Production Deployment